Skip to content

 • Target: Select your notification task

-• Replace with: Select the same assignee picker field
+• Replace with: Select that same assignee picker field again

 4. Add completion details using variables